JAGANNADH18/Portfolio/README.md

 - Super Fast and Optimized for SEO ⚡
 - Dark/Light Toggle Modes 🤘

 ## 🚀 About Me
-Hello, I'm Haris Ahmad, the visionary mind behind Portfolio – a groundbreaking open-source portfolio website.
+Hello, I'm Puri jagannadh Ulapalli, the visionary mind behind Portfolio – a groundbreaking open-source portfolio website.
 Dive into the world of coding excellence with Hypefolio's freely available source code, empowering anyone to craft their digital showcase effortlessly. 🌐✨

 Connect with me on LinkedIn to stay in the loop with my professional journey and discover insights into the evolving tech landscape.